niths4u/data_science_lab/README.md

 I have used swarm clusters to scale up our lab as well setup separate machine by sharing the lab files across using NFS mount.Both are fairly straightforward and easy to setup.
 I would prefer the latter method as it is easier and have more control because unlike large distributed systems requiring frequent addition and deletion , lab clusters are once in a while setup.
 So we need not add additional overhead to it using swarm or kubernetes cluster setup.

 Feel free to contact if any help is required.
-The same content is available at [Medium_publish](https://medium.com/@nitinmn/data-science-lab-setup-9aadd585f986)